-While the COVID-19 pandemic did not materially affect the Company's financial results and business operations in the Company's first fiscal quarter ended March 31, 2020, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the quarter.
+Our revenue is highly correlated to securities markets, and we expect that our assets under management and revenue levels will be negatively impacted, on an incremental basis, by the effect of the COVID-19 pandemic on securities markets.
+While the COVID-19 pandemic did not materially affect the Company's financial results and business operations in the Company's first fiscal quarter ended March 31, 2020, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the first quarter, which has led to increased volatility and uncertainty in securities markets in the United States and across the globe.
+As a result, the COVID-19 pandemic affected our operations in the second quarter ended June 30, 2020 and in the third quarter ended September 30, 2020, and may continue to do so indefinitely thereafter.
 While demand for the Company's services continues given the current capital markets and overall economic environment, such demand may not continue and demand may decrease from historical levels depending on the duration and severity of the COVID-19 pandemic, the length of time it takes for normal economic and operating conditions to resume, additional governmental actions that may be taken and/or extensions of time for restrictions that have been imposed to date, and numerous other uncertainties.
 Such events may result in business disruption, reduced earnings and operations, any of which could materially affect our business, financial condition, and results of operations.